 Payment and Cancelation Policy.

-Sessions cancelled within 24 hrs will be subject to full payment.
+Sessions cancelled with less than 1 days notice will be subject to full payment.

 Payment accepted by Direct Bank Transfer before the session.

 The following is my contract for working with clients: